Why Should I Learn?

 Unfortunately, realism is that even if an intervention was available to halt the disease process during the symptomatic stage, aging neurodegeneration would lead a patient to Dementia.
 Recommendation is to slow the decline process through SOCIAL interaction, continue to LEARN, EXERCISE, and DIET (SLED).
 The “L” part can be following on this website along with Bruce’s Book

-Dementia is the resuling syndrome of Alzheimer’s Disease progression.
+Dementia is the resulting syndrome of Alzheimer’s Disease progression.
 It transforms an unprepared helper into a caregiver for a senior patient in an environment where decisions are complicated by economics, family, and patient physical health issues.
 This last stage becomes the image of mental health issues that beg for quality care.
-A senior population would benefit from creative governmental support as being processed in congress (H.R.
-647 Palliative Care and Hospice Education and Training Act (PCHETA). https://alzheimersabcs.com/2019/12/23/h-r-647-palliative-care-and-hospice-education-and-training-act-pcheta/
+A senior population would benefit from creative governmental support such as (H.R.
+647 Palliative Care and Hospice Education and Training Act (PCHETA) . https://alzheimersabcs.com/2019/12/23/h-r-647-palliative-care-and-hospice-education-and-training-act-pcheta/ being processed in congress

 What Can be Learned